glyif/holberton-c-watcher/README.md

 ### IMPORTANT
 To keep the watcher running, you will need to open it in a different terminal buffer.
 If you exit out of the terminal buffer, the watcher will no longer run.

+Also, this assumes you have Betty installed and you can run it using the command `betty`.
+If this isn't the case, this script won't work for you.

 ### Notes
 In the script, the file path is defined by the variable $CURPATH which runs the command `pwd` which allows the watcher to run your current directory and it's child directories